johnwargo/johnwargo-static-11ty/src/posts/2024/hiding-future-posts-eleventy.md

 }
 ```

 This allows you to view drafts while you're editing them.
 I could have adopted this approach here as well, but for my particular use case, I don't need to see posts in the site as I write them.
+I can always test them locally before I publish them on the target date.

 ## Plugin